oceans aware: inform, inspire, involve

 Threats to sea turtles

-• climate change: global warming has a direct impact on both sea turtle populations and their habitats.
-Climate change can increase sand temperature (higher temperatures produce more females than males, skewing sex ratios), cause sea level rise (which can flood nests), and can mean an increase in storm events, which will affect hatchling survival.
+climate change: global warming has a direct impact on both sea turtle populations and their habitats.
+Climate change can increase sand temperature (higher temperatures produce more females than males, skewing sex ratios), cause sea level rise (which can flood nests), and increase the intensity of storms, which affect hatchling survival.

 spotlight on the Oceanic Society